Collision Course (EP): Background and production

-Mike Shinoda revealed in his 2004 Grammy acceptance speech that he would be mashing up with Jay-Z for a record under MTV's Mash Ups show.
+Mike Shinoda revealed that he would be mashing up with Jay-Z for a record under MTV's Mash Ups show.

 The network allowed Jay-Z to choose a group or artist for the mash-up.
 Jay contacted Shinoda, who began experimenting with mixing the tracks before sending some examples to him.
 As a result, Jay-Z began working with Shinoda through email.
 The two decided that instead of combining the existing tracks for the live performance on MTV, they wanted to re-work and re-record parts of the songs to make them fit better.
 Shinoda explains, "Jay and I realized it's better to re-perform the rap vocals if you're gonna do it to a new beat because the vibe changes and you have to deliver your verse a little differently."
 Shinoda asked his bandmates to re-record instrumental and vocal tracks as well, and ultimately both parties decided they wanted to release the studio tracks.
 The entire album was put together within four days.

 Sometimes, behind-the-scenes audio can be heard within the album, such as Jay-Z saying "You're wasting your talent, Randy!" before "Big Pimpin'/Papercut", or Shinoda saying "This is fun" before "Izzo/In the End".

 Collision Course was the first album of Linkin Park that contained a Parental Advisory sticker, since most of Jay-Z's verses contain profanity (although Shinoda and Chester Bennington are also heard using vulgar language on the album).
 This album was also made in an edited/censored version.
 However, the clean version of the album left the words "bitch", "ass", and "hoes" uncensored, which means that "Izzo/In the End" is the same on the clean and explicit versions.

 A year after the release of Collision Course, Jay-Z was the executive producer on Mike Shinoda's solo effort Fort Minor's The Rising Tied.
 Also, the song "High Road" from the same record talks about how some critics negatively received Collision Course.